Disney Tops Profit Estimates, Seeks Extra $2 Billion in Cost Savings

 Rockstar Plans to Announce Much Anticipated ‘Grand Theft Auto VI’

-Fiscal fourth-quarter earnings rose to 82 cents a share, excluding some items, Disney said Wednesday.
-That beat the 69-cent average of analysts’ estimates compiled by Bloomberg.
-Revenue grew 5.4% to $21.2 billion, compared with estimates of $21.4 billion.
+Fiscal fourth-quarter earnings rose to 82 cents a share, excluding some items, Disney said Wednesday, exceeding analysts’ 69-cent projection.
+Revenue was roughly in line with expectations.

-The added cost cutting will move Disney from “an era of fixing to an era of building,” Chief Executive Officer Bob Iger said on a call with investors.
-By the end of 2023, Disney plans to resume paying a dividend for the first time since the pandemic — addressing a concern raised by Peltz.
+The plans for additional cost-cutting will help transition Disney from “an era of fixing to a new era of building,” Chief Executive Officer Bob Iger said on a call with investors.
+By the end of 2023, Disney also plans to resume paying a dividend for the first time since the pandemic.

+Runaway expenses and the missing dividend were two key issues raised by activist investor Nelson Peltz, who is once again seeking board representation at the comany.

-The activist investor, whose Trian Fund Management controls a roughly $2.5 billion stake in Disney, plans to seek several board seats at the Burbank, California-based company.
-Iger had previously committed to cutting more than $5.5 billion from annual expenses and has already eliminated 8,000 jobs this year.
+Peltz, whose Trian Fund Management controls a roughly $2.5 billion stake in Disney, plans to seek several board seats.
+Iger, who returned as CEO last November after the ouster of his successor Bob Chapek, had previously committed to cutting more than $5.5 billion from annual expenses and has already eliminated 8,000 jobs this year.

+The shares closed 6.9% higher at $90.34 in New York on Thursday, the biggest advance in almost three years.

 The additional budget cuts announced Wednesday aren’t expected to result in another round of widespread job losses, the company said.